-This is a high level diagram I created for use in communicating to stakeholders, project managers, and development teams how Experience Design and Research fits into an overall product / development process
+This is a high level diagram I created for use in communicating to stakeholders, project managers, and development teams how Product Experience Design and Research activities fit into an overall product / development process

 Any User-Centered process is going to have

 Discovery, Design, and Development phases as part of the cycle